5h1v4n1-2025/daruma/README.md

-# Daruma - AI-Powered Text-to-Speech Application
+# Daruma: AI-Powered Text-to-Speech Application

 Daruma is a Flask-based web application that converts text into natural-sounding speech using AI technologies.
 It leverages Google's Gemini AI for character analysis and Eleven Labs for high-quality voice synthesis.